Is this program right for you?

 Q: I’ve completed the EM certificate program and I’m thinking of taking the diploma or degree. can I get credit for any courses?

-A: Graduates of the EM certificate program receive credit for ESMS-1300 Foundations of Emergency Management I (3.0 credits) and ESMS-2300 Foundations of Emergency Management II (3.0 credits).
+A: Graduates of the Associate Certificate in Emergency Management receive credit for ESMS-1300 Foundations of Emergency Management I (3.0 credits) and ESMS-2300 Foundations of Emergency Management II (3.0 credits).
 They also receive 6.0 elective credits towards the bachelor program.

-A: Graduates of the Emergency Management Exercise Design certificate program receive credit for ESMS-3360 Exercise Program Management.
+A: Graduates of the Associate Certificate in Emergency Management Exercise Design program receive credit for ESMS-3360 Exercise Program Management.

 Transfer Credit & Prior Learning Assessments

-Q: I have taken ICS training through a different training provider.
+Q: I have taken Incident command system (ICS) training through a different training provider.
 Can I get credit for it at JIBC?

 A: Waiving Prerequisites: Students wishing to have an ICS prerequisite waived in order to take a higher level of ICS at JIBC will need to submit documentation of successful completion of the lower level ICS course for approval by EMD.
 Email documentation to firstname.lastname@example.org.
 Note that having a prerequisite waived does not give the student credit for the waived course.

-Prior Learning Assessments: Students wishing to receive credit for an ICS course taken through a different training provider may do so through JIBC’s Prior Learning Assessment and Recognition (PLAR) process.
+Prior Learning Assessments: Students wishing to receive credit for an ICS course taken through a different training provider that JIBC does not accept, learners may do so through JIBC’s Prior Learning Assessment and Recognition (PLAR) process.
 Note that PLAR credits will be awarded only to those students who have applied for, and been accepted into JIBC credential programs.
 The prior learning assessment for the ICS courses is a Challenge Exam.

 Q: I’ve taken a similar course at a different institution.
 Can I get credit?